 Please note, Citizenship and Immigration Canada (CIC) has been renamed by the federal government.
 Now known as Immigration, Refugees, and Citizenship Canada (IRCC).

 International students who are enrolled in full time academic, vocational or professional trades programs at VIU, may be eligible to work on or off campus.
 The study permit issued for the student serves as permission to study as well as work authorization.
-In order to be eligible to work, international students must be enrolled in full time studies and be in good academic standing with at least a 2 grade point average (GPA) at VIU.
+In order to be eligible to work off campus, international students must be enrolled in full time studies.
 Students may be eligible to work on or off campus if they meet specific eligibility criteria.
-In general, students must have the following documents to be able to work while studying at VIU:
+In general, students must have the following documents to be able to work on or off campus while studying at VIU:

 - valid Study Permit with work authorization

 - full time enrollment at VIU (enrolled in 9 academic credits for undergraduate programs.
 For graduate programs full time enrollment: set courses, research, thesis writing and etc.)

 - a Social Insurance Number (SIN) before starting to work

 - medical examination is required for certain occupations (eg. jobs at schools, childcare, eldercare, food industry and etc.)

 However, some students will not be eligible to work.
 Please see below.

 Who is not eligible to work on or off campus?

 The following International students are not eligible to work on or off campus in Canada: